-The major forms of human schistosomiasis are caused by species of the water-borne flatworm or blood flukes called schistosomes [9, 44].
+The major forms of human schistosomiasis are caused by species of the waterborne flatworm or blood flukes called schistosomes [9, 44].
 Schistosomiasis in mainland China is caused by Schistosoma Japonicum (S. Japonicum).
-Though its transmission had been interrupted successively in five of the twelve formerly endemic provinces (see [7, 9] and the references therein), schistosomiasis is still one of the most serious parasitic diseases in mainland China and remains endemic in seven provinces, including Hubei, Anhui, Hunan, Jiangsu and Jiangxi in the lake and marshland regions with vast areas of Oncomelania hupensis habita, Sichuan and Yunnan in the mountainous regions with diverse ecologies [7, 9].
-The monthly data of schistosomiasis cases in Hubei, Hunan and Anhui recorded by Chinese Center for Disease Control and Prevention (China CDC) [10] display a seasonal fluctuating pattern.
+Though its transmission had been interrupted successively in five of the twelve formerly endemic provinces (see [8, 9] and the references therein), schistosomiasis is still one of the most serious parasitic diseases in China and remains endemic in seven provinces, including Hubei, Anhui, Hunan, Jiangsu and Jiangxi in the lake and marshland regions with vast areas of Oncomelania hupensis habita, Sichuan and Yunnan in the mountainous regions with diverse ecologies [8, 9].
+The monthly data of schistosomiasis cases in Hubei, Hunan and Anhui recorded by Chinese Center for Disease Control and Prevention (China CDC) [10] display a seasonal pattern.
 The cases in the late summer and early autumn are significantly higher than in the spring and winter (see Figure 1.).
-However, the factors and mechanisms behind the persistence and seasonal prevalence of schistosomiasis have not been well understood in these regions.